 6.

 Reading is a must for good managers.
-The knowledge is an asset that could not be ignored.
-Through reading, the managers would be equipped with knowledge that would help him to make a good decision.
+Knowledge is an asset that cannot be ignored.
+Through reading, the managers would be equipped with knowledge that would help them to make good decisions.

 7.